SUFFERING FROM A NECK AND BACK INJURY?

 Impact to the spinal column may cause its bones to fracture.
 As the spinal column houses crucial nerves used by the brain to send signals, this type of injury can change a person's quality of life.
 Spinal cord damage frequently causes paralysis and death.

-If you are experiencing struggle from back or neck injuries caused by the reckless actions of another, call (888) 498-3023.
+If you are struggling from back or neck injuries caused by the reckless actions of another, call (888) 498-3023.
 We offer 100% free and confidential consultations.